OutSystems/docs-support/src/personal/service-unavailable-503.md

 ### Symptom 3: Error in Service Center: The service 'Deployment' could not be reached.

 You are accessing Service Center and see an error message in Environment Health related to the Deployment Service being down.
-This confirms that [symptom 1](#symptom-1:-http-error-503:-service-unavailable) applies.
+This message indicates that [symptom 1](#symptom-1:-http-error-503:-service-unavailable) applies.

 ![](images/service-unavailable-503_2.png)

 ### Symptom 4: Error in LifeTime: Environment health problems; Deployment service is down

 You are accessing LifeTime and see an error related to Environment Health.
 When you click the **See detailed report** link, you see that the error is related to Deployment service being down.
-This confirms that [symptom 1](#symptom-1:-http-error-503:-service-unavailable) applies.
+This message indicates that [symptom 1](#symptom-1:-http-error-503:-service-unavailable) applies.

 ![](images/service-unavailable-503_3.png)